Aliases for SLC35B2 Gene

 GeneCards Summary for SLC35B2 Gene

 SLC35B2 (Solute Carrier Family 35 (Adenosine 3'-Phospho 5'-Phosphosulfate Transporter), Member B2) is a Protein Coding gene.
-Diseases associated with SLC35B2 include pulmonary valve stenosis and dextrocardia.
-Among its related pathways are Disease and Metabolism.
+Diseases associated with SLC35B2 include cll/sll and third-degree atrioventricular block.
+Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 GO annotations related to this gene include signal transducer activity and 3-phosphoadenosine 5-phosphosulfate transmembrane transporter activity.
 An important paralog of this gene is SLC35B1.

 UniProtKB/Swiss-Prot for SLC35B2 Gene